conjurer-rich/fast-flow-flywheel/pages/engagements/engagements-overview.md

 ![Kickstart the Flywheel](/assets/images/engagements/full-flywheel-rotation.png){: .align-right width="300px"}

-The first full rotation of the flywheel—high-impact, high-clarity.
+The first full rotation of the flywheel,high-impact, high-clarity.

 A structured engagement to align on purpose, map the current landscape, surface flow blockers, and produce actionable decisions to move forward.